-North Devon is filled with beautiful coves and small villages, but none quite come close to Clovelly.
-The small harbor town attracts over 150,000 visitors every year (probably more with the recent boom in staycations) and is in the Torridge district of North Devon.
+There are so many things to see and do in North Devon, the county with beautiful coves and small villages, but none quite come close to Clovelly.
+The small harbour town attracts over 150,000 visitors every year (probably more with the recent boom in staycations) and is in the Torridge district of North Devon.
 Clovelly has a population of around 450 people who enjoy some of the most beautiful views over the Bristol Channel.
 Sounds great right?
-But should you visit Clovelly?
+But is Clovelly village worth visiting?

 Clovelly is a protected / privately owned village which means all the history and original features of the village cannot be changed without special permissions.
 The cobbled streets mean the village isn’t accessible to cars therefore keeping the village as it was some 400 years ago when it was first built.
 (There is a small service road for the hotel and the bottom of the harbour).